akashdktyagi/patient-springboot-reference-api/README.md

 ![Step 8 Success](ss/Step8success.png)

 ---

+#### Step 9: Dockerize the APP using Google JIB and Push image to Docker HUB.

 * Check out Branch: ```Step-9-dockerize-app-using-jib```
     * Now since our app is ready we shall pacakage it.
 Best way to package is by containerizing it so that we can run it on kubernetes which also is our ultimate goal.